e-dorigatti/e-dorigatti.github.io/_posts/2019-09-16-how_to_correctly_exp_transform_predicted_variances.markdown

 ---
 date: 2019-09-16 12:00:00 +0200
-title: "How to correctly exp-transform predicted variances"
+title: "How to predict aleatoric uncertainty for log-transformed data"
 layout: post
 ---

-Suppose you want to train a neural network (or any other model) on a regression problem with heteroscedastic noise (i.e. data-dependent); a way to do that is to have the model predict both mean and variance of the output[^nix_estimating_1994], and include this variance in the log likelihood.
-For normally distributed errors, this amounts to adding the predicted log variance to the loss function and scaling the mean squared error:
+Suppose you want to train a neural network (or any other model) on a regression problem with heteroscedastic noise (i.e. data-dependent); a way to do that is to have the model predict both mean and variance of the output, and include this variance in the log likelihood.<!-- more -->[^nix_estimating_1994] For normally distributed errors, this amounts to adding the predicted log variance to the loss function and scaling the mean squared error: